MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics.md

 1. If necessary, the vehicle is provisioned using the [Vehicle and device Provisioning](#vehicle-and-device-provisioning) workflow.
 1. The vehicle publishes a message to the *MQTT broker*.
 1. **Event Grid** routes the message using the subscription information.
-    1. For messages that don't require processing and claims check, it's routed to an ingress hub on the corresponding application scale unit.
+    1. Messages that don't require processing and claims check are routed to an ingress hub on the corresponding application scale unit.
     1. Messages that require processing are routed to the [D2C processing logic](#vehicle-to-cloud-messages) for decoding and authorization (user consent).
 1. Applications consume events from their **app ingress** event hubs instance.
 1. Applications publish messages for the vehicle.
     1. Messages that don't require more processing are published to the *MQTT broker*.
-    1. Messages that require more processing, workflow control and authorization are routed to the relevant [C2D Processing Logic](#cloud-to-vehicle-messages) over an Event Hubs instance.
+    1. Messages that require more processing, workflow control, and authorization are routed to the relevant [C2D Processing Logic](#cloud-to-vehicle-messages) over an Event Hubs instance.

 ### Components